12:15pm PT by Rick Porter

 Like the Serling-created original and two subsequent versions that debuted in 1985 (on CBS and later in first-run syndication) and 2002 (on UPN), this Twilight Zone is an anthology that will tell self-contained stories in every episode.
 Also like its predecessors, it will lean on science fiction, fantasy and horror to tell tales laced with social commentary.

-Several high-profile actors have signed on to the show.
+A number of high-profile actors have signed on to the show.
 Sanaa Lathan was the first to come aboard.
 Adam Scott, Kumail Nanjiani, John Cho, Alison Tolman, Jacob Tremblay and Erica Tremblay (Jacob's younger sister) also will appear in episodes.
 Former Walking Dead regular and Burning star Steven Yeun and Oscar nominee Greg Kinnear will also star in an episode together.

 DeWanda Wise (She's Gotta Have It) and Jessica Williams (2 Dope Queens, The Daily Show) will star in an episode as well.